Starter Law 101: The Flesh and Blood of a Corporation

 Treasurer: An optional officer position for corporations, the Treasurer is responsible for management of the company’s finance, accounting, bookkeeping, banking, and related functions.
 Very large corporations may also have one or more Assistant Treasurers, who... you guessed it, assist in the Treasurer's duties.

 Registered Agent: A corporation’s registered agent is a person or company designated by the corporation to receive legal documents and notices from the Secretary of State of the state in which the corporation is formed, or other states in which the corporation is qualified to do business.
 Every state requires that a corporation specify a registered agent.
 A corporation will usually either designate an owner, director, or officer as its Registered Agent, or hire a professional Registered Agent company to act in that capacity.
 Startomatic offers a professional registered agent service at a cost of $99 per year.

 If you start your corporation with Startomatic, there are two other Startomatic-specific roles you should know about:

-Legal Contact: Again, not a legally-created role, but a title specified by Startomatic if the company chooses to have Startomatic appoint a professional Registered Agent.
-In that case, the Legal Contact is the person to whom the Registered Agent forwards official communications.
+Registered Agent Contact: Again, not a legally-created role, but a title specified by Startomatic if the company chooses to have Startomatic appoint a professional Registered Agent.
+In that case, the Registered Agent Contact is the person to whom the Registered Agent forwards official communications.
 These communications may include state annual reports, state franchise tax information, and service of process (lawsuits and other legal filings relating to the company).

-But what about LLCs, we hear you asking - stay tuned for our upcoming blog post on the cast of characters in an LLC - we'll link to it here.
+But what about LLCs, we hear you asking?
+Glad you mentioned it!
+Check out our blog post on the cast of characters in an LLC, right here.

 Startomatic makes it radically easier, faster, and less expensive for starters* to launch and run a company.
 Our Starter Guides, Starter Tools, and Starter Posts answer all your new business questions, automate tons of common tasks, and show you exactly what you need to do to set your company up for success.
 Learn more